Mike-0000/Pen-Test-Basics/README.md

 nmap -T4 -A -v IP
 ```

+-O - OS Detection

--p- to scan all ports
+-p- - to scan all ports

 20k rate probably way too high.
 Reduce to reduce risk of alerting firewall.

--sS for TCP SYN Scan
+-sS - for TCP SYN Scan

--sV to show services related to each port
+-sV - to show services related to each port

 ### Get Version of Service